 Solution to the puzzle Tracks.

 Tracks is one of the interesting puzzles of the Melbourne University Puzzle Hunt 2008 competition.
 This task was part of the fifth act of the game and was preceded by the short narrative, that continued the plot.
-In accordance with it the night in the country turned out to be restless; and instead of sleeping, you spent it watching in horror the street riots on TV.
+In accordance with it, the night in the country turned out to be restless; and instead of sleeping, you spent it watching in horror the street riots on TV.
 As the next day approaches, the situation improves somewhat, and you decide to leave the house to get some fresh air.
 On the street you notice some kids, playing hopscotch on the road, oblivious to all other concerns.
 As you walk closer, hoping some of their serenity will rub off on you, the hopscotch outlines carelessly chalked into the road stand out at you.
 This doesn’t look like any game of hopscotch you’ve ever played...

-That field for hopscotch was shown below.
+That grid for hopscotch was shown below.

 The author of this puzzle was Stephen Muirhead, who at the time was publicity officer of the Melbourne University Mathematics and Statistics Society (MUMS).
 It is interesting to note that Stephen Muirhead is also the author of a long and interesting article about WikiLeaks founder, and likely creator of the Cicada 3301 mystery, Julian Assange and his involvement in the community while studying at the University of Melbourne, which appeared in Paradox magazine, published by the community, in 2010.

-The meaning of the top field was quite obvious: the participants of the game were asked to find a path from the start cell to the finish cell, and the numbers for the columns and rows indicated how many times the required path should pass through a given column or given row.
+The meaning of the top grid was quite obvious: the participants of the game were asked to find a path from the start cell to the finish cell, and the numbers for the columns and rows indicated how many times the required path should pass through a given column or given row.
 This task is quite interesting and uncomplicated: the path can be gradually constructed by parts, based on logical reasoning.

 The day after the puzzle was released, the first hint for it appeared: